djlucas/initd/README.md

 ## Credits

-Many of the service scripts for sysinit.target (checkfs, console, createfiles, localnet, modules-load, mountvirtfs, udev-retry, udev-trigger) were adapted from the [LFS-bootscripts](https://github.com/lfs-book/lfs/tree/trunk/bootscripts) project.
+Many of the service scripts for sysinit.target (checkfs, console, createfiles, localnet, modules-load, mountvirtfs, udev-retry, udev-trigger) were adapted from the [Linux From Scratch bootscripts](https://github.com/lfs-book/lfs/tree/trunk/bootscripts) project.

 ## Architecture